Past, Present, Future

 Nicholas Copernicus

-Illustration by James Bennett from Dream by Susan V. Bosak
+©James Bennett Dream by SV Bosak

 1473-1543